grpc/proposal/L74-java-channel-creds.md

 error-prone.
 It's also hard to produce a user-meaningful error message, so they are aware of which specific configuration is causing the incompatibility.

+It would seems to be very convenient to be able to share the TlsChannelCredential API on server-side, as it is quite a wide API and _almost_ the same.
+However, on deeper inspection only the trust and key management is likely to be the same.
+This is partly because not _all_ the TLS configuration is expected to be exposed, and instead advanced use cases would use transport-specific configuration or potentially "all encompassing" configuration like providing a pre-configured SSLContext.
+Using separate APIs makes the APIs more clear and would have limited cost.

 ## Implementation

 ejona86 will implement.
 TLS will initially be bare-bones, with just the